gregurco/jobeet-tutorial/docs/days/day-8.md

 ```

 As you can notice, our class extends `AbstractType` class and usually you will have to work with `buildForm` and `configureOptions` methods.
-That's why we defined them from the beginning.
+That’s why we defined them from the beginning.

 Every form needs to know the name of the class that holds the underlying data.
-Let's specify the `data_class` option by changing `configureOptions` method:
+Let’s specify the `data_class` option by changing `configureOptions` method:

 ```php
 public function configureOptions(OptionsResolver $resolver)